niravk1/qcsdemo/README.md

 ![tf-qcs-aks-acr-azdo](https://user-images.githubusercontent.com/12005983/180643185-6ab85d6a-def0-40a2-9a2c-4e6700c12343.svg)

-NOTE : This demo is tested on macOS (Apple M1 Pro chip) and Linux.
+NOTE : This demo is tested on macOS (Apple M1 Pro chip).

 # Prerequisite
 Below tools are required to setup and configure Qualys Container Security, Proof of concept/value (POC/POV) & Demonstration (demo).